 A talented group of drivers are making the trip to Martinsville on Thursday evening for one last opportunity at claiming a NASCAR Whelen Modified Tour victory in 2023, all while the title gets settled between two series mainstays.

 Tickets to the Virginia is for Racing Lovers 200 are available here.
 Below is everything you need to know for Thursday‘s championship race.

 Virginia is for Racing Lovers 200 at Martinsville Speedway

 What to watch for:

-The complete entry list for the Miller Lite 200 can be found here.
+The complete entry list for the Virginia is for Racing Lovers 200 can be found here.

 Qualifying: Two consecutive qualifying laps.
 Faster lap determines qualifying position.
 Adjustments or repairs may not be made on the vehicle after the vehicle has taken the green flag at the start/finish line.
 NASCAR reserves the right to have more than one vehicle engage in qualifying runs at the same time.
-Starting field for the Miller Lite 200 is limited to 28 starters including Provisional Positions.
-Vehicles will be impounded after qualifying.
-Vehicle must qualify on race setup.
+Starting field for the Virginia is for Racing Lovers 200 is limited to 32 starters including Provisional Positions.

-Tire allotment: The maximum tire allotment available for this event is eight (8) tires per team.
+Tire allotment: The maximum tire allotment available for this event is twelve (12) tires per team.
 All tires used for qualifying and the race must be purchased at the track and scanned by Hoosier, unless otherwise approved in advance by the Series Director.
-Four (4) tires must be used for qualifying and to begin the race.
+Four (4) tires myst be used for qualifying and to begin the race.
 All qualifying tires must remain in impound until released by NASCAR Officials.
 The remaining tire allotment may be used for practice and/or change tires during the event.
-The tire change rule is zero (0) tires, any position.
+The tire change rule is four (4) tires, any position.